-If you think definitions are a great way of getting rid of confusions, if you think definitions can help you get crystal clear understanding of the way things are, well, read on.
+If you think definitions are a great way of getting rid of confusions, that definitions can help you get crystal clear understanding of the way things are, well, read on.

 Ask young kids the difference between animals and birds, and the general response will be